A complaint can be made if you are dissatisfied with a process, decision, or service at the University.

 If the informal process doesn’t give you your desired outcome, you can escalate the matter to a formal complaint.
 An MGA advocate can help you with writing a complaint letter and completing a complaint form.

 The process to be followed depends on the type of complaint.
+Some problems can't be resolved by a complaint and use a different process.
 You can find out more about the process at the Student Complaints website.

 QUESTIONS?